akaiser/flutter_bizpage/README.md

 # Flutter BizPage

-This example attempts to mimic some UX features (like carousel, swipe & drag, scrollspy, pull-to-refresh and fully responsive content/navigation header/menu) from the [www.sgs-automobile.de](https://www.sgs-automobile.de/) website which in turn is based on the [BizPage](https://bootstrapmade.com/demo/templates/BizPage/) template.
+This Flutter example attempts to mimic some Web UX features (like carousel, scrollspy, swipe & drag, keyboard events, pull-to-refresh and fully responsive content) from the [www.sgs-automobile.de](https://www.sgs-automobile.de/) website which in turn is based on the [BizPage](https://bootstrapmade.com/demo/templates/BizPage/) template.